jo-room/job-scrape/docs/usage.md

 I won't act on anything I see, including that I will not use or share any information I see for my own job search or anyone else's.

 This is about the level of privacy you would expect with the employees of any website you use, but in this case you personally know the only employee.

+If you want to run things without me having access to them, you can run the scrape locally on your computer.